Lucille Ravenell -- Santee

-Due to COVID-19, the family is not receiving visitors at the residence; however, you may contact her son, Ed Ravenell, at 803-496-3812, or the funeral home.
+Drive-thru viewing is scheduled from 2 to 7 p.m.
+Wednesday, March 31, at Williams Funeral Home of Elloree.

-Online condolences may be also be sent to the family via info@williamsfuneralhomeofelloree.com.
+Due to COVID-19, the family is not receiving visitors at the residence; however, you may contact her son Ed Lee Ravenell at 803-496-3812, or the funeral home.
+Condolences may be sent to the family via: info@williamsfuneralhomeofelloree.com.

 Post a comment as